-Title Non-formal Education and Non-formal Education and Extension Code 4CNS501 Department Consumer Sciences Prerequisites None Co-requisites None Aim education, training and dev This module is aimed at introducing the student to an integrated approach for education, training and development, with specific applications in Consumer Sciences aimed at improving the quality of life of individuals, households and Content Adult education, non-formal education and extension for community development.
-Framework for extension practice in SA, with applications in Consumer Sciences Analysis of development issues and the role of extension/non-formal education.
-Comparative practices in other countries Communication, leadership, advocacy and facilitation Assess needs and problems in community Analysis of the organizational structure and goals of extension programmes.
-Project planning, implementation, management, monitoring and evaluation.
-Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignme 40% continuous assessme nts
+Title Non-formal Education and Extension Code 4CNS501 Department Consumer · Sciences Prerequisites None Co-requisites None Aim This module is aimed at introducing the student to an integrated approach for education, training and development, with specific applications in Consumer Sciences aimed at improving the quality of life of individuals, households and communities.
+Content community developm Framework for extensionsumer Sciences Analysis of developm formal education.
+Comparative practice Communication, lead Assess needs and pr Analysis of the organ sion practice in SA, with nent issues and the role es in other countries lership, advocacy and fa oblems in community izational structure and g planning, implementation applications in of extension/non- acilitation Assessment 40% Formative: assign gnments and presentation is examination (s) and pro DP Requirement Completion of all ass 40% continuous asse

-Title Family studies and Household Resource Management Code 4CNS502 Department Consumer Sciences Prerequisites None Co-requisites None Aim The module is aimed at introducing the student to theoretical frameworks in studying the family/household; the strengths and challenges families/ households encounter in contemporary society; family/household dynamics and multigenerational influences; the role of gender in changing family structures; Content family/household living arrangements and livelihood generation; family care giving.
-Family/household configurations in modern society Conceptual approaches to understanding families/households and their internal dynamics - communication, decision making, conflict management, resource management, multigenerational changes on family relationships; role of women and the elderly in changing family structure Impact of HIV/AIDS on families/households and implications for living and care arrangements and livelihood generation Inter and intra household resource allocation Assessment 40% Formative assessment: assignments and presentations 60% Summative: examination(s) and project DP Requirement Completion of all assignment 40% continuous assessment
+Title Family studies and Household Resource Management Code 4CNS502 Department Consumer Department Sciences Prerequisites None Co-requisites None Aim frameworks in studying and challenges familing contemporary society multigenerational infl at introducing the stude ng the family/household ies/ households encount y; family/household dyna uences; the role of gend ; the strengths ter in amics and ler in changing nily/household living arra ingements and 011 livelihood generation; family care giving.
+Content Conceptual approach and their internal dyn conflict management multigenerational chawomen and the elder Impact of HIV/AIDS of for living and care and Inter and intra house nfigurations in modern somes to understanding farmamics - communication, resource management anges on family relations by in changing family strong families/households arangements and livelihood resource allocation nilies/households decision making, , ships; role of ucture and implications od generation Assessment ssment: assignments an amination(s) and project DP Requirement Completion of all ass 40% continuous asse ignments

-Title Advanced Nutrition Code 4CNS503 Department Consumer Sciences Prerequisite B Consumer Science Co-requisite None (Nutrition) Aim To enable the student to fun ection at nutrition policy formul ation level by exposing olementation, monitoring and improve the health and nutrit ion of people in health, disease and disasters and to o act in an ethical manner.
-Content nity nutrition services availabl e in RSA, including health promotion s tor and evaluate and docume intervention strategies to address nutrition and related health issues of groups in communities and/or public and facilitation of public participation in the selection, planning implementation and evaluation of appropriate intervention strategies.
+Title Advanced Nutrition Code 4CNS503 Department Consumer Sciences Prerequisite B Consumer Science (Nutrition) Co-requisite None Aim To enable the student to function at nutrition policy formulation level by exposing him / her to the planning implementation, monitoring and evaluation of policies intended to maintain and /or improve the health and nutrition of people in health, disease and disasters and to act in an ethical manner.
+Content Public and community nutrition services available in RSA, including health promotion service.
+Planning and monitor and evaluate and document appropriate intervention strategies to address nutrition and related health issues of groups in communities and/or public and facilitation of public participation in the selection, planning implementation and evaluation of appropriate intervention strategies.

 Nutrition services in disaster situations and ethics in nutrition.
 HPCSA code of ethics for health professionals Policy issues in nutrition: planning, implementation, monitoring and evaluation of nutrition policies.
-Current issues in nutrition and presentation of data Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignmer 40 % continuous assessmen nt mark
+Current issues in nutrition and presentation of data Assessment 40% Formative: assignments and presentations 60% Summative: final examination(s) and project DP Requirement Completion of all assignments 40 % continuous assessment mark